griffithlab/civic-panel/docs/Sequence samples.rst

 Nucleic acid generation
 ------------------------

 If samples are stored as FFPE blocks, they require FFPE DNA extraction.
-This can be accomplished using commercially available kits (e.g., INSERT).
+This can be accomplished using commercially available kits.
 In general, these kits require paraffin removal and tissue rehydration, tissue digestion, mild reversal of cross-linkage, and nucleic acid purification.
 If samples are stored as fresh-frozen tissue blocks, they only require nucleic acid purification.

 Nucleic acid purification requires cell lysis, binding of nucleic acid, washing off non nucleic acid material, drying of nucleic acid, and elution into a buffer.
 There are many commercially available kits that can perform nucleic acid purification (e.g., INSERT).
 These steps can also be automated using commercially available equipment (e.g., `QIAsymphony® SP <https://agtc.med.wayne.edu/pdfs/qiasymphony_sp_brochure.pdfn>`_, `NUCLISENS® easyMAG® <https://www.mediray.co.nz/media/15757/om_biomerieux_nucleic-acids-isolation_nuclei-sens-user-manual-easymag.pdf>`_, etc.).
 Below we describe each step in detail: